The top 10 esports orgs in the world in 2022

 Using a points metric, Nerd Street’s monthly rankings seek to objectively quantify the best orgs across all esports for 2022 by measuring success in 10 games: League of Legends, VALORANT, Counter-Strike: Global Offensive, Rocket League, Apex Legends, Dota 2, Rainbow Six: Siege, Call of Duty, Overwatch and Halo.

-Any org can field outstanding teams in only a single game -- think Sentinels in VALORANT last year, or T1 in League of Legends seemingly always.
+Oftentimes, orgs field outstanding teams in only a single game -- think Sentinels in VALORANT in 2021, or T1 in League of Legends seemingly always.
 But the truly great orgs have teams that are competitive in, and win titles, in multiple esports.
-These are the very best esports in the world so far in 2022, entering August.
+After monthly updates throughout the year, these were the very best esports orgs in the world in 2022.

 Photo credit: PGL

-More than halfway through the year, FaZe Clan remains atop Nerd Street’s ranking of the best esports orgs in the world in 2022 -- primarily on the strength of their CS:GO team.
-FaZe won the first Major of the year in Antwerp, then won the next two biggest tournaments in IEM Katowice and IEM Cologne.
-They also won ESL Pro League Season 15 and are within striking distance of the prestigious IEM Grand Slam.
+FaZe Clan have been neck and neck with OpTic Gaming for most of the second half of the year in Nerd Street’s ranking of the best esports orgs in the world in 2022 -- primarily on the strength of their CS:GO team during the first half of the year.
+FaZe won the first Major of the year in Antwerp, and won the next two biggest tournaments in IEM Katowice and IEM Cologne.
+They also won ESL Pro League Season 15 and finished second at the Blast Fall Finals.

 3. G2 Esports